erland-syafiq/vtmunc/README.md

    cp ../docs/assets/env.template .env
    ```

-   Open the `.env` file and fill in the necessary environment variables as per your project's requirements.
+   Open the `.env` file and fill in the necessary environment variables according to [these instructions](docs/env-file.md).

 5. **Start the Development Server**